xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 ### Solution

-`ValueTask<T>` is used as a return type in scenarios where there's usually a synchronous result that can be returned and asynchronous behavior is more rare.
-As a general rule, for your own application code, you should use `Task<T>` as a return type and not `ValueTask<T>`.
-Only consider using `ValueTask<T>` as a return type in your own application after profiling shows that you'd see a performance increase.
-That said, there are situations where you need to implement a method that returns `ValueTask<T>`.
-One such situation is `IAsyncDisposable`, whose DisposeAsync method returns `ValueTask`.
+`ValueTask<'T>` is used as a return type in scenarios where there's usually a synchronous result that can be returned and asynchronous behavior is more rare.
+As a general rule, for your own application code, you should use `Task<'T>` as a return type and not `ValueTask<'T>`.
+Only consider using `ValueTask<'T>` as a return type in your own application after profiling shows that you'd see a performance increase.
+That said, there are situations where you need to implement a method that returns `ValueTask<'T>`.
+One such situation is `IAsyncDisposable`, whose `DisposeAsync` method returns `ValueTask`.
 See Recipe 11.6 for a more detailed discussion of asynchronous disposal.

-The easiest way to implement a method that returns `ValueTask<T>` is to use async and await just like a normal async method:
+The easiest way to implement a method that returns `ValueTask<'T>` is to use async and await just like a normal async method:

 ```C#
 public async ValueTask<int> MethodAsync()